 - Third Party Due Diligence

 All potential customers and suppliers are screened to ensure that they are not currently on any global sanctions or debarred lists.
-We also undertake due diligence on our agents, distributors and certain consultants that may include the collation of data via completion of questionnaires, risk screening and interviews.
+We also undertake due diligence on our agents, distributors and certain consultants (third-party representatives).

-The level of due diligence conducted depends on risk factors such as third-party type, territory and business division.
+The level of due diligence conducted depends on risk factors such as the nature of the relationship with the third-party representative, territory of operation and business division.
 We routinely put accounts on hold where there are any compliance related questions or concerns and only release them when the issues are resolved and will terminate contracts for compliance related reasons where necessary.

 - Third Parties compliance training

-All medium and high risk Third Parties (agents, distributors and consultants) are required to complete our anti-corruption online compliance training.
-If training is not completed within the notified timeframe, we place the Third Party on hold, meaning that no sales orders can be processed.
-If training is still not undertaken within a reasonable extension period set by our Legal and Compliance Department, then the relationship is terminated.
+All medium and high risk third-party representatives are required to complete our online Anti-Bribery for Business Partners training course and an annual Anti-Corruption and Code of Conduct online compliance certification.
+If training or certification is not completed within a specified timeframe, we withhold approval for the appointment of that third-party representative or place their account on hold, meaning no sales orders can be processed, or work commissioned.
+If training or certification is still not undertaken within a reasonable extension period, the relationship is terminated.

 - Managing procurement responsibly

-In addition all potential customers and suppliers are also screened to ensure that they are not currently on any global sanctions or debarred lists.
-We also undertake due diligence on our agents, distributors and certain consultants that may include the collation of data via completion of questionnaires, risk screening and interviews.
-The level of due diligence conducted depends on risk factors such as third-party type, territory and business division.
+As EcoVadis is now firmly embedded within our global supplier sustainability evaluation of raw material suppliers, in 2021 we extended the scope of the program to include ‘indirect’ procurement suppliers.
+This covers additional categories ranging from warehousing and logistics, through to maintenance, marketing and recruitment.
+In addition, all potential customers and suppliers are also screened to ensure that they are not currently on any global sanctions or debarred lists.
+We also undertake due diligence on our agents, distributors and certain consultants (third-party representatives).
+The level of due diligence conducted depends on risk factors such as the nature of the relationship with the third-party representative, territory of operation and business division.

 - Conflict Minerals

-We are committed to the responsible sourcing of materials, which includes ensuring that conflict minerals are not ‘necessary to the functionality or production’ of our products, as defined under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-Our most recent conflict minerals statement along with our supplier expectations can be found via the link below.
+We are committed to the responsible sourcing of materials, which includes any conflict minerals that are ‘necessary to the functionality or production’ of our products, as defined under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+In 2021, we updated our Conflict Minerals Policy in anticipation of the forthcoming EU Conflict Minerals Regulation (2017/821).

 Click below for further information.